JianqiaoMao/EnhancedXGBM/README.md

 # EnhancedXGBM
-A enhanced XGBM by considering a loss function with higher order.
+An enhanced XGBM by considering a loss function with higher order.

 ## Update